Teriyaki burger

 During the summer months, my mother in law has a little veg patch in her garden that keeps the family in spinach, silverbeet, cucumbers, beans, snow peas and spaghetti squash.
 Some years the haul from the garden is better than others, this year has been very dry, so we have had far less to eat from the garden.
 The snow peas have been small and kind of dry until recently, which is a shame because I do love them. last week we got a reasonable haul of snow peas to come home with, not wanting to waste the sweet crisp freshness of the snow peas I decided a tasty beef stir-fry would make the best use of the little green treats.

-In a bowl, whisk together the coconut aminos, honey, garlic cloves, ginger, and vinegar then set aside.
+Whisk together the coconut aminos, honey, garlic cloves, ginger, and vinegar in a bowl, then set aside.

 Return the wok to the heat, add the remaining sunflower oil.